Legend Biotech Announces Acceptance of Its New Drug Application for Ciltacabtagene Autoleucel (Cilta-Cel) in China

 Monitor blood counts prior to and after CARVYKTI® infusion.
 Manage cytopenias with growth factors and blood product transfusion support according to local institutional guidelines.

-INFECTIONS: CARVYKTI® should not be administered to patients with active infection or inflammatory disorders.
-Severe, life-threatening or fatal infections occurred in patients after CARVYKTI® infusion.
+INFECTIONS: CARVYKTI® should not be administered to patients with active infections or inflammatory disorders.
+Severe, life-threatening, or fatal infections occurred in patients after CARVYKTI® infusion.

 Infections (all grades) occurred in 57 (59%) patients.
 Grade 3 or 4 infections occurred in 23% (22/97) of patients; Grade 3 or 4 infections with an unspecified pathogen occurred in 17%, viral infections in 7%, bacterial infections in 1%, and fungal infections in 1% of patients.
 Overall, four patients had Grade 5 infections: lung abscess (n=1), sepsis (n=2) and pneumonia (n=1).

 Monitor patients for signs and symptoms of infection before and after CARVYKTI® infusion and treat patients appropriately.
-Administer prophylactic, pre-emptive and/or therapeutic antimicrobials according to the standard institutional guidelines.
-Febrile neutropenia was observed in 10% of patients after ciltacabtagene autoleucel infusion, and may be concurrent with CRS.
-In the event of febrile neutropenia, evaluate for infection and manage with broad-spectrum antibiotics, fluids and other supportive care, as medically indicated.
+Administer prophylactic, preemptive, and/or therapeutic antimicrobials according to the standard institutional guidelines.
+Febrile neutropenia was observed in 10% of patients after a ciltacabtagene autoleucel infusion, and may be concurrent with CRS.
+In the event of febrile neutropenia, evaluate for infection and manage with broad-spectrum antibiotics, fluids, and other supportive care, as medically indicated.

 HYPOGAMMAGLOBULINEMIA was reported as an adverse event in 12% (12/97) of patients; laboratory IgG levels fell below 500 mg/dL after infusion in 92% (89/97) of patients.
 Monitor immunoglobulin levels after treatment with CARVYKTI® and administer IVIG for IgG <400 mg/dL.
 Manage per local institutional guidelines, including infection precautions and antibiotic or antiviral prophylaxis.